Seated Forward Bend - Paschimottanasana

 Step 1

-From Dandasana, gently press your sitting bones into the floor (or your prop) and draw your lower belly in and up.
+Start in Dandasana and gently press your sitting bones into the floor (or your prop).
+Engage your lower belly by drawing it in and lifting it up.

 Step 2